snap-stanford/ogb-web/_docs/kddcup2021/update.md

 ---

 #### **Learn about updates and any changes**
-- **We will describe any updates and changes from us as the KDD Cup unfolds.**
+- **We will post any updates and changes from us as the KDD Cup unfolds.**

 ----------